Cult of the Lamb: Gameplay

-Cult of the Lamb is centered around a lamb, controlled by the player, who is tasked with forming a cult in order to appease the deity "The One Who Waits".
+Cult of the Lamb centers on a player-controlled lamb tasked with forming a cult to appease the deity "The One Who Waits".
 Having saved the player character's life at the start of the game, it instructs them to embark on roguelike-style "crusades" by venturing out into one of the game's four regions in order to defeat various enemies (so-called "heretics").
-There they can find or rescue other captured or lost animals in order to create and grow a cult following dedicated to the player.
+There, they can find or rescue other captured or lost animals in order to create and grow a cult following dedicated to the player.
 The randomly generated world contains resources to gather, perks and weapons to collect, enemies in the form of rival cultists and non-believers to fight, and other animals to rescue; these animals can be indoctrinated into the player's cult.
-They have appearances that can be changed and both positive and negative traits, which can affect how they act in the cult or how they react to the player's actions regarding the cult.
+They have appearances that can be changed and both positive and negative traits, which can affect how they act within the cult and how they respond to the player's actions regarding the cult.

 The player can give a sermon to reinforce the faith of their followers.

-The player can manage their followers in their team's village.
-Followers can be assigned tasks at the base such as gathering resources, building structures, worshipping, sending them to assist the player in battle, or sacrificing them, which can affect the player's abilities and the team itself.
+The player can manage their followers in the cult's base.
+Followers can be assigned different tasks at the base such as gathering resources, building structures, worshipping, sending them to assist the player in battle, or sacrificing them, which can affect the player's abilities and the team itself.
 The player must ensure their followers' needs are met by performing sermons and rituals to reinforce their faith, cooking food for them to survive, providing them with shelter, and ensuring the village is clean and sanitary.
 Otherwise, the followers can turn against the player, spread dissent, and eventually leave the cult with other followers and coins; to prevent this, the player can provide for them, give them gifts, reeducate them, get rid of them (there are various ways to do so) or detain them in a pillory until they stop dissenting.

 Twitch integration

 The game has Twitch integration via the "Companion of the Lamb" Twitch extension.
 Viewers can customize their follower by entering via a "Follower Raffle", which (when chosen at random) will have their username displayed above their character at all times.
-Other features include the "Twitch Totem Bar" which lets viewers contribute channel points, resulting in a random reward for the player, and a "Help or Hinder" event where they can vote to either help or hinder the player's progress.
+Other features include the "Twitch Totem Bar," which lets viewers contribute channel points, resulting in a random reward for the player, and a "Help or Hinder" event where they can vote to either help or hinder the player's progress.